Vmlweb/MEAN-Angular/README.md

 ## Installation

-First add your local IP address to `config.js` under `database.repl.nodes.hostname` for the database.

-Then install the project dependancies and setup the development environment.
+First install the project dependancies and setup the development environment.

 ```bash
 npm install